Have Questions?

 304-538-2302

-Potomac Highlands MH Guild Inc has been offering recovery treatment to individuals who reside in and around Moorefield, WV. and who are battling with substance abuse issues.
+Potomac Highlands MH Guild Inc has been offering recovery treatment to individuals who reside in and around Moorefield, West Virginia and who are battling with substance abuse issues.
 As such, Potomac Highlands MH Guild Inc provides a array of services such as relapse prevention, activity therapy, dual diagnosis drug rehab, motivational interviewing, trauma-related counseling, couple/family therapy and others applying its unique philosophy of evidence based approaches to addiction treatment and recovery.

 This rehab facility also thinks that each client benefits most from individualized services.
 To this end, it has been specializing in a wide variety of personalized treatments like seniors or older adults, domestic violence, legal advocacy, veterans, persons with serious mental illness, clients referred from the court/judicial system and more.
 In the same way, this drug and alcohol rehab facility offers these services in the following settings - inpatient drug and alcohol rehab programs, outpatient day treatment, detox centers, short term treatment centers, long term addiction treatment facilities and more.